Antemortem vs Post-Mortem Injury Distinction

 Last updated:

-One of the most consequential questions in a forensic autopsy has nothing to do with who inflicted an injury or what weapon caused it.
-It is simply: was the person alive when this injury occurred?
-The answer separates a wound from an artefact, determines whether a charge can be brought for causing that specific injury, and in some cases determines whether an accidental death is instead a homicide with postmortem staging.
+The single question an autopsy report must resolve before attribution of any wound is simple: was the person alive when this injury occurred?
+That answer separates a wound from an artefact, determines whether a charge can be brought for causing that specific injury, and in some cases converts an apparent accidental death into a homicide with post-mortem staging.

 The biological basis of the answer is the vital reaction: the cascade of physiological responses that living tissue mounts the moment it is damaged.
 Bleeding at the wound margin, retraction of severed vessels, neutrophil emigration, fibrin deposition, and eventual fibroblast proliferation all depend on an intact circulation and metabolically active cells.
 A wound inflicted after death, or on tissue already necrotic, cannot trigger these responses.
-Reading the presence or absence of the vital reaction is therefore reading whether life was present at the moment of injury.
+Reading the vital reaction is therefore reading whether circulation was present at the moment of injury.
+The injury types most commonly assessed for vitality, abrasions, contusions and lacerations and incised, stab and chop wounds, are covered in the preceding module topics.

-The gross morphological vital-reaction signs are the first line of inquiry.
-They are rapid to assess, require no specialised equipment, and, when clearly positive, are sufficient to confirm antemortem injury without histological confirmation.
+Gross morphological vital-reaction signs are the first line of inquiry: rapid to assess, requiring no specialised equipment, and, when clearly positive, sufficient to confirm antemortem injury without histological confirmation.
 When equivocal or absent, they prompt the next tier of investigation.

 Haemorrhage at the wound margin.
 The most reliable gross vital-reaction sign is haemorrhage visibly concentrated at the wound margin.
 When a sharp or blunt instrument lacerates or incises living tissue, severed arterioles and venules actively bleed under pressure.
 The blood tracks into the wound floor, infiltrates the adjacent tissue, and stains the wound edges.
 In contrast, a postmortem wound made on a body in which circulation has ceased shows a dry, pale wound floor with minimal blood tracking.
 The distinction is most obvious when the antemortem wound is on a skin surface that dried normally (no ambient blood overlay), but it can be obscured in massively haemorrhagic deaths where blood saturates all surfaces.